V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzw1.jpg){: loading=lazy width="600"}

  * Build the front wheel, both are similar.
-The Heads face outside the machine or down.
+The heads face outside the machine or down.
  * Snug up the large bolts do not crush the part.

 ![!LR4 yz assm](../img/lr4/yzw2.jpg){: loading=lazy width="600"}